-Big fan of walnuts here!
+Big fan of walnuts and walnut milk here!
 Not surprising really since they are one of the healthiest nuts out there.

 Perhaps it’s also because I can forage and harvest them with ease in my native country England in the autumn, making them a truly sustainable, local crop for those living in temperate climate zones.
 (Big shout out for harvesting our own where possible rather than relying on imports and what-not all the blummin’ time).